 If a sperm meets the egg while it’s in the fallopian tube, it will become fertilised and move to the uterus, forming into a hollow ball of cells known as a blastocyst.
 The blastocyst will then implant itself into the walls of the uterus and become the embryo.
 The embryo then develops into the foetus, which will eventually become your new baby.

 But let’s not get too ahead of ourselves here.
 Before you and your partner make the life-changing decision to try to conceive, you both have a million and one different things to consider.
-The idea of becoming parents can be daunting, but as long as you approach your pregnancy journey one step at a time, taking all the advice and guidance that’s available to you, you will be fine.
+The idea of becoming parents can be daunting, but as long as you approach your pregnancy journey one step at a time, following all the guidance that’s given to you by healthcare professionals, you will be fine.

 A healthy lifestyle for a healthy conception and pregnancy